hungf8342/MIWilson/README.md

 The goal of MIWilson is to implement the Wilson confidence interval for binomial proportions given multiple imputations of missing data.

-TODO: if phats are 0, then output warning; is it the same as if imputed values are the same?
-TODO: put together vignette (pdf thingy) TODO: publish to CRAN

 ## Installation

 You can install the development version from